BeepSK/AstroCodes/README.md

-# AstroPython
+# AstroCodes
-### This repository includes projects I have made using Python.
+### This repository includes projects I have made using programming lamguages.
 My main focus has been astrophysics and astronomy.